 Each action in the Targeted Implementation Schedule has an estimated cost associated with it.
 The existing baseline funding dedicated to natural resource issues in the watershed is referred to as Level 1 funding (Table 5.1).
 Once the SHR1W1P is approved, the LGUs are eligible for WBIF.
-WBIF is non-competitive funding from BWSR (estimated at ~ \$500,000 per biennium) sourced from the Clean Water Fund of the Clean Water Land & Legacy Amendment.
+WBIF is non-competitive funding from BWSR (estimated at $\sim $500,000$ per biennium) sourced from the Clean Water Fund of the Clean Water Land & Legacy Amendment.
 Level 2 funding includes the baseline funding as well as WBIF funds.

-such as federal funding (i.e., CRP, Environmental Quality Incentives Program [EQIP]), state programs (SFIA), and grants (i.e., Lessard Sams Outdoor Heritage Fund, Section 319).
+Level 3 is partner funding and funding that occurs outside of the local government units amendment such as federal funding (i.e., CRP, Environmental Quality Incentives Program [EQIP]), state programs (SFIA), and grants (i.e., Lessard Sams Outdoor Heritage Fund, Section 319).
 There is likely much more project funding occurring in the watershed addition to these totals as it is difficult to document projects by all entities, including private landowners and lake associations.
 These are all just estimates and the costs for implementation will be more specific in each biennial work plan.
 Further detail on plan funding is described in Section 7.